cobratbq/otrr/README.md

 ## Warning

-- not clear on current status of OTRv4 protocol specification.
-- crate `dsa`:
-  - disclaimer states it is not thoroughly verified
-  - needs changes to expose additional API

 ```TODO
 - write up conclusion of risks below,
 - reason about extent of the vulnerability and find sources on whether it is still acceptable,